BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Mahud Beastmaster Chieftain** `PASSIVE`

-The Haradrim Commander is replaced by a Mahud Beastmaster Chieftain, which is placed on the forked wooden platform at the front of the Howdah.
+The Haradrim Commander is replaced by a Mahûd Beastmaster Chieftain, which is placed on the forked wooden platform at the front of the Howdah.

 </div>